vercel/nextjs-subscription-payments/CONTRIBUTING.md

 ## File a feature request

-We welcome all feature requests, whether it's to add new functionality to an existing extension or to offer an idea for a brand new extension.
+We welcome all feature requests, whether it's to add new functionality or improve existing features.

 File your feature request through GitHub Issues using the [Feature Request template](https://github.com/thorwebdev/nextjs-subscription-payments/issues/new?template=2.Feature_request.md).